Lake Kivu: Illegal fishing

-In 2018, over 400 cases of potential illegal fishing were recorded on Kivu Lake and due to illegal fishing practices based on use of destructive equipment, the fish production in Kivu Lake dropped from 24 199 tones in 2017 to 16 194 tones in 2020 it is the high rate of 28% Rwanda Agriculture and Animal Resources Development Board said.
+In 2018, over 400 cases of potential illegal fishing were recorded on Lake Kivu.
+According to the Animal Research and Technology Transfer at the Rwanda Agricultural Board, fish production in Kivu Lake dropped from 24,199 tonnes in the 2017–2018 fishing season to 16,194 tonnes in 2019–2020, which Deputy Director Solange Uwituze attributed to fishing methods that affect fish reproduction.
 Between May and July 2020, Rwanda Police Marine Unit operations reported 27 cases including 10 arrested poachers for illegal fishing on the lake.